rsr2425/AIE5-DeployPythonicRAG/README.md

 Why do we want to support streaming?
 What about streaming is important, or useful?

-#### :check_mark: ANSWER #1:
+#### ✅ Answer #1:

-Streaming is important because it allows us to send the response to the user as soon as it is available.
-LLM responses can be quite slow, especially when there are a large number of input tokens.
-Streaming provides a much more responsive experience for the user.
+LLMs can introduce a ton of latency, especially when we're providing it with a lot of input tokens.
+Streaming allows us to send the response to the user as soon as it is available, which provides a much more responsive experience for the user.

 ### On Chat Start: